Levofloxacin and Calcium: Can You Take Them Together?

 What happens when you take levofloxacin with calcium?

-Levofloxacin is a fluoroquinolone antibiotic prescribed for respiratory infections (pneumonia, bronchitis, sinusitis), urinary tract infections, kidney infections, skin infections, and anthrax exposure.
-Calcium is one of the most widely consumed minerals through food (dairy), supplements (calcium carbonate or citrate tablets), and antacids (Tums, Rolaids).
-When levofloxacin and calcium meet in the gut, calcium ions chelate the antibiotic and reduce its absorption.
+Levofloxacin is a fluoroquinolone antibiotic prescribed for respiratory infections (pneumonia, bronchitis, sinusitis), urinary and kidney infections, skin infections, and certain exposures such as anthrax.
+Calcium is one of the most widely consumed minerals — from dairy, from supplements (calcium carbonate or citrate), and from antacids like Tums and Rolaids.
+When the two meet in the gut, calcium binds the antibiotic and reduces how much is absorbed.

 Why is this important?